 Rush Excellence in High-Risk Pregnancy Care

-- Nationally ranked for gynecologic care: U.S. News & World Report ranked Rush University Center’s gynecology program No. 13 in the country.
+- Nationally ranked for gynecologic care: U.S. News & World Report ranked Rush University Center’s gynecology program among the nation's best.
 You'll feel confident that you and your baby are receiving the best in care — particularly important for a high-risk pregnancy.

 - Specialists care for the complex: From the routine to the most complicated, Rush specialists care for you with expertise.
 Our maternal-fetal medicine providers — physicians who complete extra training to care for high-risk pregnancies — are part of our OB-GYN teams at Rush University Medical Center and Rush Copley Medical Center.
 At Rush University Medical Center, we also offer the Rush Fetal and Neonatal Medicine Center that brings together a group of subspecialists, including our maternal-fetal medicine team, to evaluate and treat babies facing rare and unique medical challenges.
 This expert care begins during your pregnancy and continues after delivery.